The Mental Game

 Finally, manage your commitments.
 Be scrupulous when customers ask for things that require tremendous effort.
 That’s not to say that you shouldn’t volunteer.
 But be selective and discerning.

 Don’t make the mistake of committing to a request for something you shouldn’t commit to.
 It’s easy to do but worth applying the discipline to seriously evaluate the ask.
-(See page 123.)
-I’ve seen countless salespeople (including me, more times than I care to count) promise to follow up on some pointless task brought up by a prospect, usually not even remotely critical to the deal.
+(See Yes.
+And No.) I’ve seen countless salespeople (including me, more times than I care to count) promise to follow up on some pointless task brought up by a prospect, usually not even remotely critical to the deal.